surge-synthesizer/surge/doc/Developer Guide.md

-Occasionally code needs an `#if MAC` but if you have entire classes with parallel implementations just put the implementations in the `src/mac` `src/windows` and `src/linux` directories and let premake pick the right one.
+Occasionally code needs an `#if MAC` but if you have entire classes with parallel implementations just put the implementations in the `src/mac` `src/windows` and `src/linux` directories and let cmake pick the right one.
 This does mean that you need stubs on all three platforms to link.
 Look at the `UserInteractions` example.

 The only numbers which make sense in code are 0, 1, n, and infinity.
 If you are using a number other